c-enerd65/CMPM120_Project3/README.md

 ## Scoring
 - Level 1:
     > Collecting gems earns the player a minimal amount of gems, ranging form 5 - 50 points; defeating enemies awards the player with 100-300 points depending on enemy difficulty.
 Findind a sceret room awards the player with 250 points
+- Level 2:
+    > Collecting all 7 gems on the map awards the player with 175 points total

 ## Mechanics
 - Level 1:
-    > Jump from freestanding platforms to reach the end of the level
+    - Jump from freestanding platforms to reach the end of the level
-    > Use stamina to scale walls if they are too high to jump
+    - Use stamina to scale walls if they are too high to jump over
-    > Collect gems and kill enemies on the map to earn points
+    - Collect gems and kill enemies on the map to earn points

 - Level 2:
-    > Collect Max Stamina Boost
-    > Jump on moving platforms
+    - Jump on moving platforms
-    > Kill enemies to earn additional points
+    - Collect gems to earn points and
+    - Use stamina to scale walls if they are too high to jump over

 ### rules: